-- 5.16.1 Step 1 The subdivider shall submit twelve (12) copies of the preliminary plat materials which have been prepared in accordance with these land development regulations to the Land Development Regulation Administrator. - 5.16.2 Step 2 The Land Development Regulation Administrator shall transmit copies of the preliminary plat materials to the Town Attorney, County Road Superintendent, County Health Department, the Water Management District and other appropriate departments or agencies as the case may require for review and comment.
+5.16.1 Step 1 - The subdivider shall submit twelve (12) copies of the preliminary plat materials which have been prepared in accordance with these land development regulations to the Land Development Regulation Administrator.

-- 5.16.3 Step 3 Following review of the materials by the Land Development Regulation Administrator, Town Attorney, County Road Superintendent, County Health Department, Water Management District and other agencies which received copies of the preliminary plat materials, the Planning and Zoning Board shall review the preliminary plat materials at a scheduled meeting as part of a previously prepared agenda to determine conformity with the Comprehensive Plan and these land development regulations.
+- 5.16.2 Step 2 The Land Development Regulation Administrator shall transmit copies of the preliminary plat materials to the Town Attorney, Town Engineer, County Health Department, the Water Management District and other appropriate departments or agencies as the case may require for review and comment. - 5.16.3 Step 3 Following review of the materials by the Land Development Regulation Administrator, Town Attorney, Town Engineer, County Health Department, Water Management District and other agencies which received copies of the preliminary plat materials, the Planning and Zoning Board shall review the preliminary plat materials at a scheduled meeting as part of a previously prepared agenda to determine conformity with the Comprehensive Plan and these land development regulations.
 At the meeting, any person may appear in person or by agent.
 The Planning and Zoning Board shall recommend approval, approval subject to conditions, or disapproval of the preliminary plat to the Town Council.
 In approving subject to conditions or in disapproving, the reasons for such action shall be stated in writing to the subdivider and the Town Council.
 Reference shall be made to the specific sections of these land development regulations, the Comprehensive Plan, or other ordinances or regulations with which the preliminary plat does not comply. - 5.16.4 Step 4 After review and recommendation of the Planning and Zoning Board, the Town Council shall consider approval, approval with conditions, or disapproval of the preliminary plat at its next regularly scheduled meeting as part of a previously prepared agenda.
 At the meeting, any person may appear in person or by agent.
 The reasons for approving the preliminary plat subject to conditions or disapproving shall be stated in writing to the subdivider.
 Reference should be made to the specific sections of these land development regulations, the Comprehensive Plan, or other ordinances or regulations of the Town with which the preliminary plat does not comply. - 5.16.5 The action of the Town Council shall be noted on two (2) copies of the preliminary plat.
 One (1) copy shall be returned to the subdivider and the other retained in the office of the Land Development Regulation Administrator. - 5.16.6 Approval of the preliminary plat shall not constitute approval of the final plat.
 Approval of the preliminary plat shall be deemed an expression of approval of the layout submitted as a guide to the preparation of the final plat.
 Any change in the number and configuration of lots and/or the addition of a new street subsequent to preliminary plat approval shall require the subdivider to re-submit the preliminary plat and follow the procedures for approval of the preliminary plat.
 Approval of the preliminary plat shall be valid for a period of twenty-four (24) months, but may be extended by a request from the subdivider and approval of the request for extension is made prior to the expiration of the initial approval period.
-After the expiration date, the subdivider must re-submit the preliminary plat. - 5.16.7 For subdivisions presumed to be developments of regional impact, as provided in Chapter 380, Florida Statutes, as amended, and Chapter 28-24, Florida Administration Code, a copy of the preliminary plat and a completed application for development approval shall be submitted to the Town Council, the Regional Planning Agency, and the State Land Planning Agency. - 5.16.8 A development order shall not be issued by the Town Council prior to the review and approval of construction plans as provided in Section 5.17 of these land development regulations.
+After the expiration date, the subdivider must re-submit the preliminary plat. - 5.16.7 A development order shall not be issued by the Town Council prior to the review and approval of construction plans as provided in Section 5.17 of these land development regulations.